 Research is ongoing to learn if PARP inhibitors are also affective for treating cancer in other situations, including:

 - people with an in a different gene that repairs damage (for example: ).

 - people who do not have an inherited gene mutation, but their tumor tested positive for an acquired mutation in a gene that repairs damage.

 Immunotherapies are cancer treatments that hlep the body’s immune system detect and attack cancer cells.
 There are several different categories of immunotherapies.

 - Keytruda (pembrolizumab) is known as an immune checkpoint inhibitor.
 Keytruda is approved for treatment of patients with cancer with a known as microsatellite instability-high (MSI-H) or mismatch repair deficient ().
 Although this is not common in pancreatic cancer, it is often seen in people with a gene mutation who develop cancer.

-- Tarceva (erlotinib) is approved in combination with the chemotherapy gemcitabine as first-line therapy for locally advanced, unresectable or pancreatic cancer.
+- Tarceva (erlotinib) is approved in combination with the chemotherapy gemcitabine as therapy for locally advanced, unresectable or pancreatic cancer.

 - Vitrakvi (larotrectinib) is approved for treatment of pancreatic cancer that is or cannot be removed with surgery and has worsened with other treatments.
 It targets a specific genetic change called an NTRK fusion.
 This type of genetic change is found in a range of cancers, including pancreatic cancer.

 - Afinitor (everolimus) is a type of known as an mTOR inhibitor that is approved for treating people with advanced pancreatic neuroendocrine tumors.